adrianchia/mobilecloud-14-nodejs/9-videoWithOauth2-1/README.md

 Video Service with OAuth 2 (using oauth2-server)
 ==============================================
 This example demostrate how to use OAuth 2 for NodeJS.
-This example will use the existing code from example #8.

 **Note**